AlmondWhite/AlmondWhite/_posts/2019-05-15-video-autoplay-policies.markdown

 tags: [ Coding & Programming, HTML]
 ---

-I fucking hate when you browse through articles online, be it news sites or journals or cooking sites, a lot of the time they’ll have a video that immediately plays when you load up the page and have it as a fixed element as you scroll.
+I hate when I browse through articles online, be it news sites or journals or cooking sites, a lot of the time they’ll have a video that immediately plays when you load up the page and have it as a fixed element as you scroll.

 <!--more-->